The Orbit Space and Basic Forms of a Proper Lie Groupoid: Basic Differential Forms and Bibundles

-\begin{theorem}[Group Actions]\labell{t:KW} Let $K$ be a Lie group, and let $K\ltimes M$ be the action groupoid of an action of $K$ on $M$ in which the identity component of $K$ acts properly.
-Let $\pi:M\to M/K$ be the quotient map.
-Then $\pi^*$ is an isomorphism between the de Rham complexes of differential forms on $M/K$ and basic differential forms on $M$. \end{theorem}
+\begin{theorem}[Group Action Case]\labell{t:KW} Let $K$ be a compact Lie group and $M$ a $K$-manifold, with quotient map $\pi\colon M\to M/K$.
+The pullback map $\pi^*$ is an isomorphism between the de Rham complexes of differential forms on $M/K$ and basic differential forms on $M$. \end{theorem}